 Remember when people were: a) shocked Oklahoma City signed Ronnie Price b) shocked when Semaj Christon made the team over him?
 Well, this has come back to bite Oklahoma City in the backside a bit.
 He held a $2.5 million spot this season and that will drop to $2.4 million next season.
 That’s $2.4 million that could help Oklahoma City in the money lines, stay out of the tax or even just have some movement from being in a hard cap situation.

 There aren’t a lot of things Oklahoma City can do to create space.
 Enes Kanter’s $36.5 million over the next two years, with a player option for his last year, could be one that isn’t here next season.
 Look at Kyle Singler, too.
 He’s owed almost $15 million over the next three seasons, with the third season being a team option.
 Doug McDermott’s $7.8 million if he doesn’t pan out this next season could be a contract that would be movable.

 With the additions of Steven Adams and Victor Oladipo’s contracts, the Thunder’s salary as we said has jumped out big time.
 With that, Oklahoma City’s expectations for free agents should be slim to none.
 They have no money and if they use the mid-level exception, they’re going to go way over the luxury cap.
 Oklahoma City may have to move someone to really stay underneath the luxury line.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!